 Invitations to dinner parties; updates about work; an excursion with the college soccer team: if you’re not using WhatsApp, you run the risk of missing out on important information.
-But it does have its disadvantages too: the main one being that WhatsApp shares user data with its parent company, Facebook, which is making users want to switch to other messaging apps.
-So what good WhatsApp...
+With more than a billion worldwide users to date, the app is more popular than almost any other on the market.
+But this networking comes with its disadvantages too: the main one being that WhatsApp shares user data...The best WhatsApp alternatives

 The smartphone messenger, WhatsApp, is the most popular message-based app in the world, with over 1 billion users as of February 2016.
 The app with the little, green-and-white telephone symbol is a central part of daily communication for the majority of smartphone users today.
 It can be used to send messages, voice recordings, images, and videos, and it can even make phone calls over a network.
 So having the ability to use these practical functions on a PC or Mac too would certainly be very useful, especially in the workplace.
 Since the start of 2015, WhatsApp has also offered a web app that does just that - mirroring many of the functions offered by the world’s favorite messenger service.
 And now, the Facebook subsidiary has turned this into a desktop app for Windows and MacOS.